jscanlo1/portfolio-website/projects/cryptographic-website.md

 ---
 title: 'Cryptographic Website'
 date: '2023-06-01'
-description: 'Personal project to help teach myeslf about the Diffie–Hellman keys and other cryptographic concepts.
-Based on a project as part Alechemy Universities blockchain course.'
+description: 'A personal project to help teach myeslf about the Diffie–Hellman keys and other cryptographic concepts.
+Based of a project as part of Alechemy Universitys blockchain course.'
 github: 'https://github.com/jscanlo1/cryptographic-ledger-website'
 favourite: false
 ---